sierkov/daedalus-turbo/README.md

 At the moment, this repository contains an implementation of the highly-parallel wallet-history-reconstruction method described in [2023_Sierkov_WalletHistoryReconstruction](./doc/2023_Sierkov_WalletHistoryReconstruction.pdf) paper.
 On a modern computer, it can often process the whole blockchain and reconstruct a wallet's history in 1 minute or quicker.
 In comparison, Daedalus takes several hours when one adds a new wallet even when the blockchain data is already fully synced.
+The blockchain data is assumed to be pre-validated, but that's only for the first milestone.
+Section 4.2 of the paper provides more details on the potential approaches to data delivery and validation.

 As the project moves forward, other components will be added.
 To better understand the project's scope, it's recommended to read the Introduction section of the paper (one page), and skim through the Results and the Discussion sections.
 The [roadmap](#roadmap) can help understand the expected timeline of the project.